sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 #### Step 2.1.1 Prepare the Dataset and Train the CNN model

-To train an model to recognize the persian characters and numbers, we need to have a related dataset.
+To train a model to recognize the persian characters and numbers, we need to have a related dataset.
 After some reseach, a dataset named **Iranis** was found which is appropriate for training licence plate recognition applications.
 Iranis is a large-scale dataset consists of more than 83000 real-world images of persian characters and numbers of car license plates \[[5](https://arxiv.org/ftp/arxiv/papers/2101/2101.00295.pdf)\].

 In the image below, some sample images of this dataset for each character and number is shown: